 “What happened to Dominic?”
 She asked, changing the subject to more important matters.

-The frown lines in the old man’s face deepened, “He was sent on his way, but promised to take you by force if needed be.
+The frown lines in the old man’s face deepened, “He was sent on his way, but promised to take you by force if need be.
 You should start gathering your things.
 I think just about everyone is ready to go.”

 So she was finally leaving town for good?
 She thought she would feel a bit saddened at the news but she felt more relieved than anything else.
 The only thing that concerned her was why she was going through all of this just because she was a halfbreed.